xiaYC35/mecagent-technical-test-XIA-YUCHEN/README.md

 ### The answer of the project is in Answer_XIA.ipynb

 The result of the code is not as good as expected, primarily because the Gen-AI model I chose was GPT-2 Small, due to local GPU and memory constraints.
-I initially tried using CodeLlama, but had to abandon it for the same resource limitations.
+I initially tried using CodeLlama and GPT2-medium, but had to abandon it for the same resource limitations.
 GPT-2, being a much smaller model, was more compatible with my hardware, although its performance on generative tasks is limited.

 My approach involved using CLIP, a model trained to associate images with their corresponding textual descriptions via a contrastive pre-training objective.
 During training, CLIP learns to bring the embeddings of an image and its corresponding CadQuery code closer together, while pushing apart embeddings of unrelated pairs.